Azure/bicep/docs/tutorial/02-using-expressions.md

 ## Using string interpolation

 The `concat()` function is one of the most commonly used ARM Template functions and can add a lot of verbosity to a template.
 To simplify this, we now support a [string interpolation](https://en.wikipedia.org/wiki/String_interpolation#:~:text=In%20computer%20programming%2C%20string%20interpolation,replaced%20with%20their%20corresponding%20values.) syntax.
 Let's add a `namePrefix` parameter and concatenate that with our `uniqueString()` using string interpolation.
-We'll also use a `variable` to store this expression, so that our resource declaration is a bit cleaner:
+We'll also use the variable `storageAccountName` to store this expression, so that our resource declaration is a bit cleaner:

 ```
 parameter location string = 'eastus'